Patient's Query

 Welcome back to icliniq.com.

-Excess night sweats are not a symptom of HIV (human immunodeficiency virus), but it is a sign of tuberculosis.
-Get tested at the nearest RNTCP (Revised National Tuberculosis Control Program) for increased night sweats.
+Excess night sweats are not a symptom of HIV (human immunodeficiency virus), but they are a sign of tuberculosis.
+If you experience increased night sweats, get tested at the nearest RNTCP (Revised National Tuberculosis Control Program).

 You are conclusively non-reactive and not at all infected with HIV (human immunodeficiency virus).
 You need to leave the thought and accept reality.